Foundation for Human Rights in Cuba

-The Foundation for Human Rights in Cuba (FHRC) is an American 501(c)3 non-profit organization established in 1992 to promote a "non-violent transition to a democratic Cuba" and works to empower independent civil society organizations within Cuba.
+The Foundation for Human Rights in Cuba (FHRC) is an American 501(c)3 non-profit organization based in Florida and established in 1992 to promote a "non-violent transition to a democratic Cuba."
+It works to empower independent civil society organizations within Cuba, and also runs initiatives outside of Cuba including fundraising campaigns and raising awareness about conditions in Cuba.

+Their work focuses on combatting human trafficking and forced labor, targeting revenue streams that maintain authoritarian control, and exposing transnational organized crime networks.